roblanf/phypapers/README_mpa.md

         ```
       - Click "Add" to save the expression.

 ### 8. Check for Duplicate Links

-1. **Check for Duplicate Links:**
 1. In the flow, click on "+" and "Add an Action."
 2. Search for "Condition" and select it.
 3. Configure the action:
    - **Name:** `IsDuplicate`
-      - **First "Choose a Value":** choose the lightning bolt, scroll down to "List rows present in a table" and choose "Title"
+   - **First "Choose a Value":** choose the lightning bolt, and choose "ExistingTitles"
+   - Select 'contains' as the logical operator
    - **Second "Choose a Value":** choose the lightning bolt, and select the "outputs" from "Extract Title"
 4. In the "True" branch of the condition:
    1. Click on "+" and "Add an Action."
    2. Search for "Variable" and select "Set variable."
    3. Configure the action:
       - **Name:** `DuplicateFound`
       - **Value:** `true`

 ### 9. Add Condition to Check DuplicateFound and Take Action